 While the jury is still out on the French being the best lovers, anyone who has travelled or lived in France will vouch for the undisputed fact that when it comes to bistro design, the French do it best!
 Maybe it has those gorgeous, geometric black and white checked tile floors, or perhaps the owners have opted for reclaimed or original wooden floors that could tell you stories you wouldn’t believe if their language extended beyond the odd, gratifying creak.
-You can be sure that there are some impossibly cool lighting solutions that look like they’ve always been there.
-The countertop around the bar area is beautifully polished, perhaps in bespoke zinc that looks antique – only the owner aware that it’s a modern, yet shabby chic addition.
-But what other secrets are there to achieving that indescribably Gallic feel for your room?
+You can be sure that there are some impossibly cool lighting solutions that look like they have always been there.
+The countertop around the bar area is beautifully polished, perhaps in bespoke zinc that looks antique, only the owner aware that it is a modern, yet shabby chic addition.
+But what other secrets are there to achieving that indescribably Gallic feel for your room.

 French bistro tables

 It is not only the bar countertop that can benefit from a custom zinc makeover.
 There are some stunning table covering ideas around.
 Whether you have square tables or more classic round tables, both can benefit from custom zinc tops.
 Perhaps a polished, beaten and bronzed affair would round off the look of your room nicely or maybe you would prefer to give your homely, farmhouse room a bit of steampunk flair with a starker look.
 The options are endless.
 You can of course opt for the more classic marble look and nobody could possibly dispute this when it comes to the authenticity stakes.
 Both are very low maintenance and easy to keep clean and looking fresh.